openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 > On December 28-29-30, 2010, we joined the calling from our friends from the web page xariseto.gr.
 They had a bazaar in Hortiatis, Thessaloniki (Greece).
 The place
       was far from our city but it was near for some people that live there.
 >
 > Many people were bringing items they didn't need, but can be used by someone else that need them.
-You can see on the last picture FigureÂ 4, â€œMerry Christmas to everyoneâ€ what
+You can see on the last picture Figure 4, “Merry Christmas to everyone” what
         it was all about.
 We were there to inform people about FOSS and openSUSE.
 We had a lot of people asking questions about it.
 Mostly they didn't know that there's something different than windows.
 We hope we made a difference even to 1 person.
 >